 See: The High Line

 Trade jam-packed Times Square for a trip to the High Line, an elevated linear park that stretches more than a mile above the hustle and bustle of the city, offering great views, people-watching, and even art installations.
 The path can become overcrowded, so be sure to time your visit during the week or early in the morning.
-If you're looking for a more "in the mix" New York experience, spend an afternoon making your way through Museum Mile, one of the most dense displays of art and culture (10 museums in one mile!) in the world.
+If you're looking for a more "in the mix" New York experience, spend an afternoon making your way through Museum Mile, one of the densest displays of art and culture (10 museums in one mile!) in the world.

 Save: The London Eye